10 Tips for Better Planner Organization

 Keeping your planner organized (and your life, too) requires active participation.

-You need to be hands one with your information – yet you need to find a balance between too much planning and not enough “doing”.
+You need to be hands on with your information – yet you need to find a balance between too much planning and not enough “doing”.
+So, set up a solid system for managing your appointments and to-do items, but don’t work too hard on making it perfect.
+Instead, focus your efforts on getting the job done.